open-ephys/ONI/source/hw-spec/glossary.rst

     coexist in a single :term:`Host Computer` and need not use the same :term:`Driver Translator`.
-Controllers communicate via :term:`API` calls that manipulate an :term:`Acquisition Context` and a :term:`Device Table`, which affect controller state using the driver translator. :term:`Hubs
+Controllers communicate via :term:`API` calls that manipulate an :term:`Acquisition Context` and a :term:`Device Table`, which affects controller state using the driver translator. :term:`Hubs
     <Hub>` are connected to the controller where data to/from their devices is
     packed and transmitted to/from the host computer.
-The controller contains a main clock which provides a common timestamp to all incoming data, and that can be synchronized with other controllers.
+The controller contains a main clock which provides a common timestamp to all incoming data, and can be synchronized with other controllers.

     .. seealso:: :ref:`Controller Specification <controller>`

   Device
     A configurable piece of hardware with its own register address space (e.g., an integrated circuit) or a digital “core” that emulates this.
-    Devices may or may not produce and/or accept :term:`streaming data <Stream Channel>` , but that must at least implement a minimal :term:`register programming channel <Register Channel>`.
+Devices may or may not produce and/or accept :term:`streaming data <Stream Channel>`, but must implement a minimal :term:`register programming channel <Register Channel>`.
 They must be documented, using a :term:`Device Datasheet`.
     Devices are the endpoints for most communication operations and often are the hardware interfacing with the physical environment.

     .. seealso:: :ref:`Device Specification <device>`